Here is the Ultimate Guide to HBDI ® – Herrmann Brain Dominance Instrument:

 How Can Whole Brain Thinking Support Leaders to Be Better Leaders?

 By understanding your people better you can communicate more ‘in their language’.
 You can understand that a leader can be dominant in any quadrant.
-The challenge is understanding yourself better and then both working on those less dominant quadrants, and using the strengths of the people in your team to be ‘a whole brain’.
+The challenge is working on those less dominant quadrants, and using the strengths of the people in your team to be ‘a whole brain’.

 Herrmann International have written an excellent white paper called ‘Inclusive Leadership Playbook‘.
 This whitepaper explains how leaders should embrace diversity and that ‘whole brained teams are 66% more effective than homogeneous teams’.